"

 The following offers a quick introduction to the Compulink Objective tab

 Visual Acuities: record visual acuities (distance and/or near, corrected and/or uncorrected, pinhole) on this tab.
-Note that hovering over the words “Visual Acuity” will display a table of historical visual acuities for the patient.
+Hovering over the words “Visual Acuity” will display a table of historical visual acuities for the patient.

-Pupils: Pupil shape, direct, consensual, and accomodative responses, and size in dim and bright light are recorded here.
+Pupils: Pupil shape, direct, consensual, and accommodative responses, and size in dim and bright light are recorded here.
 Clicking on the hammer and wrench icon in the upper left corner of this section will record “PERRL”, or Pupils Equal, Round and Reactive to Light, in this section.
 Note that hovering over the word “Pupils” will display a table of historical pupil findings for the patient.
+Use “No APD” to record that the patient does not have an APD instead of “APD -“.
+The minus symbol is generally very hard to see.

 EOM: Using the pull-down menu, record the results of your EOM testing.
 In the event of restrictions, consider adding additional information in the Versions section of the Binoc Test tab.